Anupa200212/Anupa200212/README.md

-# 👋 Hello, I'm Anup
+# 👋 Hello, I'm Anupa Supul

 🎓 I am a Computer Science undergraduate at the **University of Ruhuna**, specializing in **Artificial Intelligence** and **Machine Learning**.
 🔬 My research focuses on developing intelligent systems for **data-driven decision-making** and **automated analysis** using deep learning techniques.